ExplainableMachines/group_website/contact/index.md

 {% capture col1 %}
 ### PhD openings

-We are currently looking for a PhD student to join our team.
 If you are interested in joining an international and diverse environment in one of the most renowned Computer Science institutes in the world and have a track record of academic achievments in a related field,